sergey-nechaev/devdocs/rest/tutorials/orders/order-prepare-checkout.md

 }

 ```

 {% endcollapsible %}

-{:.bs-callout .bs-callout-info}
+{:.bs-callout-info}
 If you tried this call on your own, and the value of the `shipping_amount` parameter is `0`, then you did not deactivate the "Spend $50 or more - shipping is free!" cart price rule.
 See [Deactivate a cart price rule](order-config-store.html#price-rule) for details.

 ### Verify this step {#verify-step}

-[Sign in](https://glossary.magento.com/sign-in) as the customer and go to the checkout page.
+[Sign in](https://glossary.magento.com/sign-in-sign-out) as the customer and go to the checkout page.

 The payment method is Bank Transfer, the billing and shipping addresses are displayed, and the shipping charges have been calculated.